71st New York Infantry Regiment: Between the World Wars

-From 1921 to 1941, the 71st was brigaded with the 174th Infantry Regiment as part of the 87th Infantry Brigade, 44th Infantry Division.
-It performed a number of civil and ceremonial duties.
-Its annual training was usually at Camp Smith in Peekskill, New York.
-Its regimental armory served as a homeless shelter in 1934.
-The 1940 and 1941 annual training took place at Fort Dix, New Jersey.
+The 54th Pioneer Infantry arrived at the port of New York on 26 June 1919 on the troopship USS Artemis and was demobilized on 8 July 1919 at Camp Grant, Illinois.
+It was reorganized as the 71st Infantry, New York National Guard, in 1919–20, with the regimental headquarters federally recognized on 30 January 1920 at New York City.
+The regiment was attached on 17 June 1922 to the separate 93rd Infantry Brigade.
+It was relieved from attachment to the 93rd Infantry Brigade on 12 January 1923 and attached to the 87th Infantry Brigade, 44th Infantry Division.
+It was assigned to the 87th Infantry Brigade on 27 February 1927, serving alongside the 174th Infantry Regiment.

+The 71st Infantry participated in the parade held for Charles A. Lindbergh in New York City in July 1927.
+It conducted a review for Marshal Philippe Pétain of France during his visit to New York City on 24 October 1931.
+The regimental armory served as a homeless shelter in 1934.
+The regiment conducted annual summer training most years at Camp Smith, near Peekskill, New York, and conducted an additional week-long winter training directed by the War Department at Camp Dix, New Jersey, from 12 to 19 November 1939.
+It was inducted into active Federal service at home stations on 16 September 1940 and moved to Fort Dix, where it arrived on 23 September 1940.

 World War II

 In World War II, the 71st, consisting of three battalions, was part of the 44th Infantry Division, which assembled at Fort Lewis, Washington.
 Headquarters Company of the 1st Battalion was detached to take part in the retaking of Attu Island in the Aleutian campaign.
 The 102d Engr Bn (CBT) also had its Company C serving in the Pacific Campaign.

 Sergeant Charles A. MacGillivary of the 71st received the Medal of Honor for actions during the German Ardennes offensive of December 1944 near Woelfling, France, near the German border.
 On January 1, 1945, Sergeant MacGillivary was serving as company commander because of casualties among the officers.
 Ammunition was low and the company was pinned down.
 MacGillivary set out on his own to destroy the German machine guns menacing his company.
 He carried a sub-machine gun and grenades; when his submachine gun ran out of ammunition, he picked up a discarded German weapon and continued the attack.
 MacGillivary wiped out six German positions and killed or wounded 36 enemy.
 While attacking the last machine gun position, his left arm was severed by machine gun fire.

 In this offensive, the 71st encountered the 17th SS Panzergrenadier Division Götz von Berlichingen, holding off eight attacks.

 The Second Battalion and I Company of the Third Battatlion were both awarded Presidential Unit Citations.

 In the last days of the war, the First Battalion crossed the Austrian border through a mountain pass and attacked a German division.